Skip to content

 Suzume: エモい(ADJ) / 曲(NOUN)

-Suzume recognizes modern adjective patterns (エモい, キモい, ウザい, ダサい) and handles their conjugated forms correctly (エモかった, エモくない, etc.).
+Suzume recognizes modern adjective patterns (エモい, キモい, ウザい, ダサい, イタい, エロい) and handles their conjugated forms correctly (エモかった, エモくない, etc.).
+Modern verb patterns (バズる, ググる, パクる) are also supported.

-MeCab occasionally misclassifies particles as nouns in certain contexts.
-Suzume applies context-aware corrections:
+MeCab classifies certain particles as nouns in some contexts.
+Suzume applies context-aware classification for 30+ particles:

 Input: 行くのは大変